At the Grassroots

 Field Coordination and Operations

-Oversees production and is in charge of order management.
+Plans and oversees production, and is in charge of accounts.
 Calm and composed on even the most stressful days.
 A perfectionist who’s also a percussionist!

 Founder & Partner